ItsCrist1/EsolangApp/README.md

 git clone https://www.github.com/ItsCrist1/EsolangApp.git
 cd EsolangApp
 dotnet build
-dotner run
+dotnet run
 ```

 # Interpreter
-The interpreter is an esolang inspired by [Befunge](https://en.m.wikipedia.org/wiki/Befunge) with all sort of arithmetical and utility features.
-The interpreter works with a floating point number array and the pointer can move in all cardinal and intercardinal directions, meaning you can move diagonally.
+The interpreter is an esolang inspired by [Befunge](https://en.m.wikipedia.org/wiki/Befunge) with all sorts of arithmetical and utility features.
+The interpreter uses a floating-point number array.

 # Instructions
 ∆ - Exit program immediately.